molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/psdscreen.rst

   -q [ --query ] arg

-    Specifies the file containing one or more pharmacophore(s) that shall be used as a queryfor the database search.
+    Specifies the file containing one or more pharmacophore(s) that shall be used as a query for the database search.

     Supported Input Formats:
      - Native CDPL-Format (.cdf)